o-RDS/o-rds-web-app/src/APIs/APIs.md

 # APIs
-### o-RDS

 This folder contains the files that facilitate our web API calls.
-There are currently two resources o-RDS is leveraging: the **Tremendous** payment service API, and the **WebOTP** (One Time Password) API.
+There are currently two resources o-RDS is leveraging: the **Tremendous** payment service API, and **Twilio** APIs.

-# Tremendous
-### Description
-Tremendous is how o-RDS facilitates payments to the survey takers.
-In the current state of o-RDS, Tremendous is the only place a researcher or developer will need to set up an account wtih any third-party.
-It is within that Tremendous account where a researcher will deposit the funds for their survey, create an organization, and pick a particular payout method for their individual survey.
-### Usage
-The use of the Tremendous API functions requires set up in two places.
-First, by setting up [Tremendous.ts](./Tremendous.ts) with the correct authentication tokens.
-At the top of the file you will find:

-`// replace tokens here`
-`const devToken = "Bearer [TOKEN]";`
-`const prodToken = "Beaarer [TOKEN]"; `

-Tremendous has a sandbox environment meant for development testing.
-The API key for this environment would go into `devToken`.
-Once the developer is ready to switch to production, they will need to change the variable within the request body (`const options`).

-The second important set up requires the use of an `order` [interface](./interfaces.ts).
-This interface defines all of the necessary information that goes into creating an order through the Tremendous API.
-Notice that an order variable is the parameter for the `createOrder` function.

-# WebOTP
-### Description

-### Usage
+All of these calls require the use of a JWT (JSON web token) that is provided after a user or survey taker signs in or verifies via their phone number.
+These tokens allow us to be sure that anyone who is attempting to access our endpoints are properly authorized and to prevent misuse of the payout system.

+## o-RDS proxy server

+We have created a [proxy server](https://github.com/o-RDS/o-rds-server) for use with the o-RDS admin client and survey taker pages.
+This server is meant to provide integrity and confidentiality to both our users' data and API secrets.
+The server's Github goes into much more detail on how our API endpoints work, as well as how to set up your own keys once you have both a Tremendous and Twilio account set up.